 High Falls is a tiny town located in the state of New York.
 With a population of 700 people and just one neighborhood, High Falls is the 822nd largest community in New York.

-High Falls is a decidedly white-collar town, with fully 88.64% of the workforce employed in white-collar jobs, well above the national average.
-Overall, High Falls is a town of service providers, managers, and sales and office workers.
-There are especially a lot of people living in High Falls who work in law enforcement and fire fighting (20.00%), personal care services (18.64%), and office and administrative support (17.27%).
+High Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, High Falls is a town of professionals, service providers, and managers.
+There are especially a lot of people living in High Falls who work in healthcare (19.08%), personal care services (14.84%), and office and administrative support (14.13%).

-Telecommuters are a relatively large percentage of the workforce: 16.99% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in High Falls telecommute to their jobs.
+Overall, about 26.77% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, High Falls is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, High Falls really has some of the features that families look for when choosing a good community to raise children.
 Is High Falls perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.